AbhayInTech/Wipro_Pre-Training/README.md

 content and the code is updated in the week five folder on 18-08-2025 consist of code related to ASP.NET Razor Pages.

+Day-27
+content and the code is updated in the week five folder on 19-08-2025 consist of code related to advanced Razor Pages features and authentication.

+Day-28
+content and the code is updated in the week five folder on 20-08-2025 consist of code related to Entity Framework Core and database migrations.

+Day-29
+content and the code is updated in the week five folder on 21-08-2025 consist of code related to API development and integration.

+Day-30
+content and the code is updated in the week five folder on 22-08-2025 consist of code related to testing and debugging techniques.

+Day-31
+content and the code is updated in the week six folder on 23-08-2025 consist of code related to performance optimization and caching.

+Day-32
+content and the code is updated in the week six folder on 24-08-2025 consist of code related to security best practices and authorization.

+Day-33
+content and the code is updated in the week six folder on 25-08-2025 consist of code related to deployment and CI/CD pipelines.

+Day-34
+content and the code is updated in the week six folder on 26-08-2025 consist of code related to real-time communication using SignalR.

+Day-35
+content and the code is updated in the week six folder on 27-08-2025 consist of code related to microservices architecture and service discovery.

+Day-36
+content and the code is updated in the week seven folder on 28-08-2025 consist of code related to containerization using Docker.

+Day-37
+content and the code is updated in the week seven folder on 29-08-2025 consist of code related to logging and monitoring.

+Day-38
+content and the code is updated in the week seven folder on 30-08-2025 consist of code related to advanced frontend frameworks and state management.

+Day-39
+content and the code is updated in the week seven folder on 31-08-2025 consist of code related to progressive web apps and offline capabilities.

+Day-40
+starting the creation of project DoConnect on 02-09-2025 consist of code related to final project wrap-up and deployment.